Tyler Eppler: Fubon Guardians

 On January 5, 2023, Eppler signed with the Fubon Guardians of the Chinese Professional Baseball League.
 Eppler made 9 starts for Fubon, posting a 3–1 record and 2.89 ERA with 30 strikeouts in 56.0 innings pitched.
 On June 21, he was released by the Guardians.
 The release was made after Eppler decided to terminate the contract early for personal reasons.

 Sultanes de Monterrey

 On June 30, 2023, Eppler signed with the Sultanes de Monterrey of the Mexican League.
 In 7 starts for Monterrey, Eppler registered a 4–1 record and 4.23 ERA with 27 strikeouts across 38 1/3 innings pitched.

 Wei Chuan Dragons

 On February 6, 2024, Eppler signed with the Wei Chuan Dragons of the Chinese Professional Baseball League.
+He made 24 starts for Wei Chuan, compiling a 10-11 record and 2.75 ERA with 118 strikeouts across 150 2/3 innings pitched.

+Eppler pitched in 21 games (including 18 starts) for the Dragons during the 2025 season, accumulating a 6-5 record and 3.21 ERA with 72 strikeouts over 115 innings of work.

+Rakuten Monkeys

-Eppler re-signed with the Dragons for the 2025 season.
+On February 5, 2026, Eppler signed with the Rakuten Monkeys of the Chinese Professional Baseball League.

 Personal life

-His younger brother, Shelton, plays quarterback for the Vienna Vikings of the European League of Football.
+Eppler's younger brother, Shelton, plays quarterback for the Osos de Monterrey of the Liga de Fútbol Americano Profesional.